Moving to Florida: Your Ultimate Guide

 If you’re still thinking about moving to Florida, you might want some general knowledge on the state.
 Here are Florida’s cities broken down by population.
 From Miami to Tallahassee, each one has its own unique flair.

 Not sure which part of Florida to move to?
-Here are the top 11 places to live in Florida, including their populations and median incomes.
+Here are the top 6 places to live in Florida in 2021, including their populations and median incomes.
 While many think of Florida as being all beaches and tourism, the state is actually quite diverse.
-If you don’t have much background, you should read up on the state’s three main regions before moving to Florida:
+If you don’t have much background, you should read up on the state’s three main regions before moving to Florida.

-Northern Florida is home to thriving metro areas and natural attractions.
+- Northern Florida: Northern Florida is home to thriving metro areas and natural attractions.
 Jacksonville, the most populous city in Florida and in the southeastern U.S., is in the northern part of the state.
-West of Jacksonville in the Florida Panhandle is Tallahassee, the 7th most populous city in Florida.
-Tallahassee has the state’s largest university, the Florida State University.
+West of Jacksonville in the Florida Panhandle is Tallahassee, the 9th most populous city in Florida, and ranked #2 for cities that gained the most residents in 2020.
+Tallahassee has the state’s largest university, Florida State University.
 If you move to Northern Florida, you can also avail yourself of outdoor attractions.
 These include parks like Wakulla Springs State Park and Manatee Springs State Park.

-Currently, Central Florida cities are among the fastest-growing in the U.S. At the top of this list is Orlando, the largest inland city in Florida, which grew by 60,000 residents in the past year.
+- Central Florida: Currently, Central Florida cities are among the fastest-growing in the U.S. At the top of this list is Orlando, the largest inland city in Florida, the Orlando region is projected to add 1,500 people per week for the next 11 years.
 Coming in a close second is Tampa.
-Tampa is the third-largest city in Florida and one of the top 15 moving destinations in 2018.
-The city grew by 51,000 residents in the past year and is still trending upwards.
+Tampa is the third-largest city in Florida with a population growth of 1.7% in the past year and is still trending upwards.

 Moving to Florida: Cost of Living

 Many are drawn to Florida due to its low taxes.
 Take a look at the state’s taxes and current housing market — both are important factors to investigate before moving to Florida.